There are six types of Magic cards:

-A creature can’t attack, and you can’t play any of its abilities that have < in the cost, unless the creature has been in play under your control since the beginning of your turn.
-(You can still use it to block—if it’s untapped—and play its other abilities.)
+A creature can't attack, and you can't play any of its abilities that have (You can still use it to block-if it's untapped-and play its other abilities).

 Artifact creatures can attack and block just like other creatures.
 An artifact creature can be affected by anything that affects artifacts and anything that affects creatures.